tejpal-sohal/chilliPharm/README.md

   * for out of the box features such as styling and responsiveness.

 # Instructions
-please run npm install in the app dir and then run the command:
+Please run npm install in the app dir and then run the command:
 ```
 npm start
 ```